redislabs-training/ru202/README.md

 ### Running the Example Code

 Throughout the course, you will be asked to run the example code for the various exercises.
 Some of these require you to open multiple shell/terminal sessions.
 Don't forget to start your Python virtual environment in each new shell session.
-You'll also need to set the environment variables `REDIS_HOST`, `REDIS_PORT` and optionally `REDIS_USER` and `REDIS_PASSWORD` if your Redis instance is not running on `localhost:6379`.
+If your Redis Stack instance is not running on `localhost:6379` then you'll also need to set the environment variables `REDIS_HOST`, `REDIS_PORT` and optionally `REDIS_USER` and `REDIS_PASSWORD`.

 ### Optional (but recommended!): RedisInsight